GodotSteam/GodotSteam-Docs/docs/classes/matchmaking_servers.md

 !!! function "refreshQuery( ```uint64_t``` server_list_request = 0 )"
 	Ping every server in your list again but don't update the list of servers.

-	The query callback installed when the server list was requested will be used again to post notifications and [refresh_complete](#refresh_complete) will be called again, so the callback must remain valid until it completes or the request is released with [releaseRequest](#releaserequest).
+	The query callback installed when the server list was requested will be used again to post notifications and [request_server_list_refresh_complete](#request_server_list_refresh_complete) will be called again, so the callback must remain valid until it completes or the request is released with [releaseRequest](#releaserequest).

 	You can pass a *server_list_request* handle or, if you do not, it will use the last internally stored one.